Sriharshaaaaa/E-Commerce-/README.md

 This is a robust, scalable e-commerce platform backend developed using Spring Boot.
 This project provides a complete Java-based solution for managing an online marketplace, including user authentication, product catalog, order processing, payment integrations, seller management, and administrative controls.
 The application leverages modern Java technologies to ensure high performance, security, and maintainability.

-The project started on 9/7/2025 and is designed to support a full-fledged e-commerce ecosystem with features like JWT-based authentication, multi-role user management (customers, sellers, admins), real-time payment processing via Razorpay and Stripe, and comprehensive order tracking.
+This is designed to support a full-fledged e-commerce ecosystem with features like JWT-based authentication, multi-role user management (customers, sellers, admins), real-time payment processing via Razorpay and Stripe, and comprehensive order tracking.

 ## Project Structure